 Under current market conditions, investors are not easily attracted by energy efficiency.
 Banks often make loan agreements based on the credit status of their clients or the property value – the benefits of energy efficiency improvements are not taken into account.

-The European Commission in collaboration, with the Energy Efficiency Financial Institutions Group (#EEFIG), is developing two initiatives that aim at changing these practices and informing financial institutions, investors and project promoters about the real benefits of energy efficiency investments.
+The European Commission, in collaboration with the Energy Efficiency Financial Institutions Group (#EEFIG), is developing two initiatives that aim to change these practices and inform financial institutions, investors and project promoters about the real benefits of energy efficiency investments.